 I know this is a specific command from God to a specific people in a specific time.
 But there are many parallels to our own time that we can draw.
-Peter describes Christians as people living as “elect exiles” in the world (1 Peter 1: 1).
+Peter describes Christians as people living as exiles in the world (1 Peter 1: 1).
 We too live in a society whose values and practices can be confusing, and in some examples, even repulsive.

 And as much as the state of the world can sometimes tempt us to isolate ourselves in a holy huddle - to build walls and live as those awaiting evacuation - I don’t think this chapter gives us that option.
-We’re to “seek the peace and prosperity” of the society in which we find ourselves.
+We’re to “seek the welfare” of the society in which we find ourselves.
 Before we consider what this might look like today, I think there are a couple of mindsets that we need to reflect on.

 Andy Crouch, the author of Culture Making, suggests that for those with a more transformationalist bent, ‘changing the world’ can actually become a temptation, a kind of substitute for the real heart-change of discipleship.